The Letter to the Hebrews:

 let’s think about our homeland & ultimately a better country

 The concept of a homeland for the faithful underlies this section of the Letter to the Hebrews.
 How do you think it is that this emphasis on a new and better homeland indicates an shift in ancestry?
 To learn more, read “Homeland” on page 50 in The Letter to the Hebrews: An Explanation of the Mechanism of Our Salvation.
-Don’t miss Turning to God’s Word founder Tami Palladino’s illustrated reflections on the Scripture passages that form the basis of The Letter to the Hebrews: An Explanation of the Mechanism of Our Salvation.
-Click on the illustration (left) to enlarge it, and also check out Tami’s visual-meditation journal to see all of her drawings read her reflections.
-Her illustrations for this lesson, “Strangers & Exiles on the Earth,” are on pages 54 through 57 of her journal.
+Don’t miss Turning to God’s Word co-founder Tami Palladino’s illustrated reflections on the Scripture passages that form the basis of The Letter to the Hebrews: An Explanation of the Mechanism of Our Salvation.
+Click on the illustration (left) to enlarge it, and also check out Tami’s visual-meditation journal to see all of her drawings and read her meditations.
+Her reflections for this lesson, “Strangers & Exiles on the Earth,” are on pages 54 through 57 of her journal.

 every lesson has a free video (06:39)